fbpx

 How many countries celebrate Halloween?

-While Halloween originates from ancient Celtic traditions and is most popular in countries such as the U.S., Ireland, and Canada, it has gained some presence in many countries worldwide; an exact number is difficult as the celebration can vary from full-scale festivities to minor observances.
+While Halloween originates from ancient Celtic traditions and is most popular in countries such as the U.S., Ireland, and Canada, it has gained some presence in many countries worldwide.
+An exact number is difficult as the celebration can vary from full-scale festivities to minor observances.

 Do they celebrate Halloween in Japan?